A Church for the Whole Community

 St Mary’s is a diverse and inclusive community learning the way of Jesus and growing in love – a centre of Arts, Prayer and Transformation, and a church for the whole community where all are welcome, always.

-We do more than meet on Sundays and Wednesdays: we run confirmation, marriage and faith-exploration courses, help people out of debt through our Christians Against Poverty centre, work with young people and children, manage an award-winning churchyard (with opportunities to volunteer), and advocate for affordable housing and a carbon-neutral London as members of Waltham Forest Citizens, our local chapter of Citizens UK.
+We do more than meet on Sundays and Wednesdays: we run confirmation, marriage and faith-exploration courses, help people out of debt through our Christians Against Poverty centre, work with young people and children, manage an award-winning churchyard (with opportunities to volunteer), and advocate for affordable housing and a Just Transition to a carbon-neutral London as members of Waltham Forest Citizens, our local chapter of Citizens UK.
 We also support the local night shelter and have been involved with the Christian Kitchen for many years.

 We are a centre for arts and culture in Walthamstow.
 As home to the St Mary’s Music Hall and the St Mary’s Arts Collective, our arts projects and musical events bring people together, and our £3.37 million Creative Church project, which will break ground in 2021, will make our building more accessible to the whole community.

 Our ancient building is the historic parish church of Walthamstow.
 People have worshipped here for over 900 years and it’s still the heart of all we do; indeed, worship is something that happens every minute of every day!